alovajs/alova/README.md

 ## Examples
 [The examples here will show the power of alova.](https://alova.js.org/category/%E7%A4%BA%E4%BE%8B)

+## We really need your approval
+If you like alova. we are very appreciate your star at the topright.

 ## Size comparison with other libraries
 | alova | axios | react-query | vue-request | vue | react |
 | ---- | ---- | ---- | ---- | ---- | ---- |